-- The ANES Face-to-Face Award may be supported by a cooperative agreement up to \$7,250,00 over the duration of the project. - The ANES Web Award may be supported by a cooperative agreement up to \$4,250,000 over the duration of the project.
+The ANES Award(s) may be supported by a continuing grant and/or a cooperative agreement up to \$14,000,000 over the duration of the project.

 Budgets should be developed at scales appropriate for the project to be conducted.